al6x/mongodb/readme.md

   attr_reader :name, :stats

-  # We need to also the initializer to be used without arguments.
+  # We need the initializer to be used also without arguments.
   def initialize name = nil, stats = nil
     @name, @stats = name, stats
   end